 - ½ cup walnuts, toasted and chopped (optional – omit for nut-free)

 *May substitute: ½ tsp.
 Cinnamon + ¼ tsp. nutmeg + ¼ tsp. ground ginger

 ** To make Egg-Free we recommend using this Bob’s Red Mill Egg Replacer mixed according to package directions PLUS 1 extra tablespoon of water in place of the eggs.

 - Preheat oven to 350°F. Line a baking sheet with parchment paper, set aside.

 - In a large bowl, mix together the oats, ground flax, apple pie spice (or cinnamon, nutmeg, ginger) baking powder and salt.

-- In another bowl, combine the eggs, yogurt, maple syrup, vanillia, and yogurt.
+- In another bowl, combine the eggs, yogurt, maple syrup, and vanilla.
 Whisk.
 Add egg mixture and softened butter to the dry ingredients and stir until well combined.

 - Fold in dried apples, walnuts and raisins (if using).

 - Scoop the cookie dough with a ¼ cup measuring cup and drop onto baking sheet.
 Flatten to about ½-inch thickness.